top of page

 Reform, Lobbies and Welfare: a common agency approach (2005), Public Choice, 125, 3-4: Pages 305-337.

-Regional Inequality and Political Resentment (2023), joint with Giovanni Facchini, Anja Neundorf and Sergi Pardo-Prado
+Regional Deprivation, Individual Prospects and Political Resentment (2024) joint with Giovanni Facchini, Anja Neundorf and Sergi Pardo-Prado, CITP WP023.

-Unions and the Civil Right movement: the effect of the Great Depression (2023), joint with Chitraleka Basu, Costanza Biavaschi and Giovanni Facchini
+Unions and the Civil Right movement: the effect of the Great Depression (in progress), joint with Chitraleka Basu, Costanza Biavaschi and Giovanni Facchini

 bottom of page